What You Need to Know About Recreation & Fitness Studies Professor

 - Exercise Teacher

 Recreation & Fitness Studies Professor Job Outlook

-In the United States, there were 20,600 jobs for Recreation & Fitness Studies Professor in 2016.
+There were about 20,600 jobs for Recreation & Fitness Studies Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Recreation & Fitness Studies Professor by 2026.
 There will be an estimated 1,800 positions for Recreation & Fitness Studies Professor per year.

 The states with the most job growth for Recreation & Fitness Studies Professor are Utah, North Dakota, and Colorado.
 Watch out if you plan on working in Maine, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

-Salary for a Recreation & Fitness Studies Professor
+How Much Does a Recreation & Fitness Studies Professor Make?

 The typical yearly salary for Recreation and Fitness Studies Professors is somewhere between $32,620 and $127,970.